kyverno/reports-server/docs/INSTALL.md

 <!-- and query for specific data. -->
 <!---->
 <!---->
-## With inmemory storage
+## With embedded etcd storage
-Reports server can be installed without any database as well.
-In this case, reports will be stored in the memory of reports-server pod.
-You can install reports-server with inmemory configuration as follows:
+Reports server can be installed with embedded etcd as well.
+In this case, reports will be stored in an HA etcd instance.
+You can install reports-server with etcd database  as follows:

 <!-- In order to install reports-server with Helm, first add the Reports-server Helm repository: -->
 <!-- ```bash -->